Store Hours

 Plant Seeds Outside With Direct Sow

-Prepare to deal with whatever hand nature deals you: You may have no seeds that germinate.
-A critter may snack on the tender seedlings.
+Prepare to deal with whatever hand nature deals you: You might have no germinating seeds.
+A critter might eat the seedlings.
 All the seeds you plant in each hole may sprout, so you'll need to thin them out by only leaving the most robust sprouts.
-Flooding rains might disturb the ground and wash away the seeds.
+Heavy rain might wash away the seeds.
 But if you're lucky, you'll get strong sprouts that are ready to grow all spring.

 Start Seeds Indoors